cgn-8/FSD-practice-section/README.md

-# Campus Event Management Website
+# Campus Event Management Web

 A simple static website built using HTML, CSS, and JavaScript.